Giovanni Morone: Relations with Protestants

 The views of the Reformers had spread in his diocese, and he was suspected of temporizing with them.
-He resigned (1550) in favor of the Dominican Egidio Foscarari, reserving to himself an annual pension and the patronage of livings.
+He resigned (1550) in favour of the Dominican Egidio Foscarari, reserving to himself an annual pension and the patronage of livings.
 Later, he founded the diocesan seminary.
 On 11 December 1553, he opted for the titulus of San Lorenzo in Lucina, which meant a greater income.
 Pope Julius III, at the instance of the Duke of Milan, gave him the rich see of Novara (which he resigned in 1560 for the Suburbicarian See of Albano) and sent him as nuncio to the diet of Augsburg (1555), from which he was immediately recalled by the death of Julius III (23 March 1555).

 He participated in the Conclave of 5–10 April 1555, which saw the election of Cardinal Marcello Cervini as Pope Marcellus II.
 However Marcellus died after only twenty-two days in office.
 A second Conclave in May, on the nomination of Cardinal Alessandro Farnese and Cardinal Ippolito d' Este, elected (23 May) the Dean of the College of Cardinals, Cardinal Gianpietro Carafa, the Grand Inquisitor of the Roman Inquisition.
 This was much to the distaste of the Emperor, who was aware of Carafa's deep hatred of the Spanish and his religious fanaticism.